Seeed-Studio/wiki-documents/docs/Wio_RP2040_Module_Build-in_Wireless_2.4G.md

 ---
 ![enter image description here](https://files.seeedstudio.com/wiki/Wio_RP2040_Module-Build-in_Wireless_2.4G/module_1.jpg)

-Wio RP2040 mini Dev Board is a development board based on Wio RP2040 module with wireless function, supporting MicroPython programming.
-It has a dual-core 133MHz RP2040 cits hip, which is a low-power microcontroller with wireless functions.
+Wio RP2040 module is Seeed's self-developed module using RP2040+wifi chip, supporting MicroPython programming.
+It has Cortex M0+ dual-core with flexible clock running up to 133Mhz.
+And the module is a low-power microcontroller with wireless functions.
 With powerful performance and small size, it is a perfect option for various IOT projects development.
 The module can be easily soldered on various PCB backplanes.

-The board has rich interfaces, including 28 GPIO PINs (19 PINs support PIO and PWM), 2 UART, 4 ADC, 2 SPI, 2 I2C.
+The module has rich interfaces, including 28 GPIO PINs (19 PINs support PIO and PWM), 2 UART, 4 ADC, 2 SPI, 2 I2C.
 Some pins can be multiplexed, such as GP12 and GP13 with I2C, SPI, UART functions.
 That’s why 28 GPIO PINs can achieve more I/O PINs and interfaces.
 Wio RP2040 module also has a USB PIN, which can be designed to supports a USB Type-C interface.
 [![](https://files.seeedstudio.com/wiki/Seeed-WiKi/docs/images/get_one_now.png)](https://www.seeedstudio.com/Wio-RP2040-Module-p-4932.html)

 ## Key Features

-- **Powerful CPU**: dual-core 133MHZ RP2040 processor and 264KB SRAM, 2MB Flash
+- **Powerful CPU**: dual-core 133MHZ Cortex M0+  processor and 264KB SRAM, 2MB Flash
 - **Reliable wireless connection**: using powerful wifi chip, supporting 2.4~2.4835 GHz frequency and Ap&Station mode
 - **Flexibility**: compatible with Thonny editor
 - **Small size**: 18.0x 28.2x 1.0mm 32 Pins SMT